streamlit/docs/content/library/get-started/multipage-apps/index.md

 - `st.set_page_config` works at the page level.
 When you set a title or emoji using [st.set_page_config](/library/api-reference/utilities/st.set_page_config), this applies to the current page only.

-Now that we've covered the basics, let's actually [Create a multipage app](/library/get-started/multipage-apps/create-a-multipage-app)!
+Now that you have a solid understanding of multipage apps, including how to structure them, define pages, and how to navigate between pages in the user interface, you're ready to [create your first multipage app](/library/get-started/multipage-apps/create-a-multipage-app)! 🥳